 You don’t need to spend thousands of dollars on professional teeth whitening service as at-home kits like SNOW can do it all for a fraction of the price.

-To understand why teeth bleaching kits like this are important, you need to understand the different ways your teeth can stain.
+To understand why teeth whitening kits like this are important, you need to understand the different ways your teeth can stain.
 There are two types of dental stains, known as extrinsic and intrinsic.
 The former occurs on the enamel and can be eradicated by brushing.
-The latter occurs underneath and can only be eradicated by bleaching.
+The latter occurs underneath and can only be eradicated using a whitening system.

 In other words, proper brushing, a good diet and the other tips in this article can help to clean the enamel.
-But, if age, stains, medications, disease and many of the other factors involved with intrinsic staining have discolored the dentin underneath, only SNOW and other bleaching agents will help.
+But, if age, stains, medications, disease and many of the other factors involved with intrinsic staining have discolored the dentin underneath, only SNOW will help.

 8. Avoid Staining Foods and Drinks